 Although sudden swelling in the face or hands may be a sign of a condition known as preeclampsia, mild swelling of the ankles and feet is usually no cause for concern.

 To help reduce and/or prevent those annoying swollen ankles, try these simple steps:

 Prop up your feet when sitting and avoid crossing your legs.

-Stretch frequently when sitting for long periods.
+Stretch often when sitting for long periods.

 Lie on your left side when sleeping.

-Put maternity support stockings (that go to your waist) on before getting out of bed in the morning.
+Put maternity support stockings (that go to your waist) on before getting out of bed in the morning

 Swim or stand in a pool up to your neck.